Courts of Northern Ireland: County courts

 The county courts are the main civil courts.
 While higher-value cases are heard in the High Court, the county courts hear a wide range of civil actions, consumer claims, and appeals from magistrates' courts.
 The county courts are called family care centres when hearing proceedings brought under the Children (Northern Ireland) Order 1995 and appeals from the family proceedings courts.
 There were seven county court divisions in Northern Ireland until 2016, when a unified model was adopted.

 Subordinate courts

 Below the High Court are several classes of courts.
 Magistrates' courts (including youth courts, family proceedings courts and domestic proceedings courts) hear less-serious criminal cases and conduct preliminary hearings in more serious criminal cases.
 They are divided into 21 petty sessions districts.
 The Crown Court hears all serious criminal cases which are committed to trial.
 When sitting as family proceedings courts the magistrates' courts hear proceedings brought under the Children (Northern Ireland) Order 1995.

 Additionally, there is the Enforcement of Judgments Office, and coroners' courts, which investigate the circumstances of sudden, violent or unnatural deaths.

+Court Service

+The Northern Ireland Courts and Tribunals Service (Seirbhís Cúirte Thuaisceart Éireann; Ulster-Scots: Norlin Airlan Coort Service) runs the courts of Northern Ireland.
+It is a court administration agency of the Department of Justice for Northern Ireland.
+The Court of Judicature for Northern Ireland, county courts, magistrates’ courts, coroners’ courts and certain tribunals are all administered by the Courts and Tribunals Service.
+The NICTS employs approximately 830 staff members.

+Prior to the devolution of justice matters to the Northern Ireland Assembly, the Northern Ireland Court Service was a separate legal entity under the Lord Chancellor, established in 1979 pursuant to Section 69 of the Judicature (Northern Ireland) Act 1978.
+To facilitate the devolution of justice matters to the Assembly, the Department of Justice for Northern Ireland was created by the Department of Justice Act (Northern Ireland) 2010.

+Subsequently, the 'Northern Ireland Court Service' was abolished on the 12th April 2010 by The Northern Ireland Court Service (Abolition and Transfer of Functions) Order (Northern Ireland) 2010, with the functions of the Northern Ireland Court Service transferred to the Department of Justice for Northern Ireland as per Article 3.